 November 13, 2014

-we started getting into much better (mud-rich) sections with less sand so are continuing at the first site for as long as possible.
-As of yesterday we were down to 142 meters!
-Material is mostly clay with occasional sand layers and we've encountered at least one thick tephra!
+The Chew Bahir Team started getting into much better (mud-rich) sections with less sand so they are continuing at the first site for as long as possible.
+As of yesterday, the team reached 142 meters!
+Material is mostly clay with occasional sand layers and at least one thick tephra!

 November 11, 2014